thedevelopear/github-slideshow/_posts/0000-01-02-thedevelopear.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Gitty, the developear!Gitty, the developear!Your text
+Gitty, the developear!
+Gitty, the developear!
 Use the left arrow to go back!